josmar-crwdstffng/angular/aio/content/guide/service-worker-devops.md

 ## Service Worker Safety

 Like any complex system, bugs or broken configurations can cause the Angular service worker to act in unforeseen ways.
-While its design attempts to minimize the impact of such problems, the Angular service worker contains several failsafe mechanisms in case an administrator ever needs to deactivate the service worker quickly.
+While the associated design attempts to minimize the impact of such problems, the Angular service worker contains several failsafe mechanisms in case an administrator ever needs to deactivate the service worker quickly.

 ### Fail-safe

 To deactivate the service worker, remove or rename the `ngsw.json` file.
-When the service worker's request for `ngsw.json` returns a `404`, then the service worker removes all of its caches and de-registers itself, essentially self-destructing.
+When the request of the service worker for `ngsw.json` returns a `404`, then the service worker removes all of the associated caches and de-registers, essentially self-destructing.

 ### Safety Worker

-Also included in the `@angular/service-worker` NPM package is a small script `safety-worker.js`, which when loaded will unregister itself from the browser and remove the service worker caches.
+Also included in the `@angular/service-worker` NPM package is a small script `safety-worker.js`, which when loaded will unregister from the browser and remove the service worker caches.
 This script can be used as a last resort to get rid of unwanted service workers already installed on client pages.

 <div class="alert is-important">